microsoft/playwright/docs/src/codegen.md

 When you have finished interacting with the page, press the **record** button to stop the recording and use the **copy** button to copy the generated code to your editor.

 Use the **clear** button to clear the code to start recording again.
-Once finished close the Playwright inspector window or stop the terminal command.
+Once finished, close the Playwright inspector window or stop the terminal command.

 ### Generating locators
 You can generate [locators](/locators.md) with the test generator.

 * Press the `'Record'` button to stop the recording and the `'Pick Locator'` button will appear.
 * Click on the `'Pick Locator'` button and then hover over elements in the browser window to see the locator highlighted underneath each element.
-* To choose a locator click on the element you would like to locate and the code for that locator will appear in the field next to the Pick Locator button.
+* To choose a locator, click on the element you would like to locate and the code for that locator will appear in the field next to the Pick Locator button.
 * You can then edit the locator in this field to fine tune it or use the copy button to copy it and paste it into your code.

 ######